deepsea-inria/sptl/doc/sptl.md

 Just as was the case with reduce, our scan operator has to handle non-constant-time associative combining operators.
-To this end, sptl provides the above scan function, which now takes the corresponding weight function.
+To this end, sptl provides the above scan function, which now takes the corresponding complexity function.
 An application of this scan function looks just like with the corresponding reduce function.

 ### Template parameters